serviceplanet/tolgee-toolbox/README.md

 Let's start with the obvious question; How does this application differ from the (excellent!) [tolgee-cli](https://github.com/tolgee/tolgee-cli) tool?
 The `tolgee-cli` tool works great for front-end development but didn't really fit our Maven multi-module projects well (at the time of writing).

 Conceptually this tool also works a bit different.
 This tool uploads the entire message file to the "Import" functionality in Tolgee.
-Where as the `tolgee-cli` tool works directly on the translation entries in Tolgee.
+Whereas the `tolgee-cli` tool works directly on the translation entries in Tolgee.

 The minimum supported Java version by this tool is 21.